Unemployment Benefits in France

 - You did not leave your job voluntarily;

-- You have worked for at least four months;
+- You have worked for at least six months over the past 24 months;

 - Be registered as a job seeker with Pôle emploi;